NEET 2025 Registration Aadhaar Guidelines By NTA: Linking Adhaar to NEET Registration

 • Potential energy curve

-A graph plotted between the potential energy of a particle and its displacement from the center of force is called potential energy curve.
+A graph plotted between the potential energy of a particle and its displacement from the center of force is called a potential energy curve.

 • Nature of force-